rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- ✅ `NPC` -> `NPCs` e.g. to solve draw order

-- stationary NPC can be turned via target dot
+- 🚧 stationary NPC can be turned via target dot
   - rotation independent
 - can change NPC speed via +/- (playback rate)
 - NPC has name/info/speech (?)

+- start blog rewrite in terms of The Last Redoubt
+- clarify what needs to change

 - geomorphs have meta points e.g. beds, chairs, spawn, wait, toilet, ...
 - NPCs can connect to meta points